Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 Strategy 2.
 Keep Your Website Up to Date

 Some websites will have a “news” section that functions like a blog.
 This can be a good way to share updates.
-However, it’s still really important to make sure all the other pages on your website are kept up to date.
+However, it’s still really important to ensure all the other pages on your website are updated.

-We often talk about websites as “static” content, but this doesn’t mean you write the content once and never change it.
+We often discuss websites as “static” content, but this doesn’t mean you write the content once and never change it.

-You should regularly review key pages on your site, like your About page, contact details, and FAQs, to make sure no information is outdated.
+You should regularly review key pages on your site, such as your About page, contact details, and FAQs, to ensure that no information is outdated.

-During the coronavirus pandemic, for instance, you might have changed information across your website to tell people about new opening times, restrictions, or precautions.
+For instance, during the coronavirus pandemic, you might have updated information on your website to inform people about new opening times, restrictions, or precautions.

-Even if you only have a small, simple website, it’s a good idea to quickly review it on a regular basis to make sure that everything’s up-to-date.
+Even if you have a small, simple website, it’s a good idea to review it quickly and regularly to ensure that everything is up to date.

-For instance, if you’re a freelancer and you list that you have 3 years of experience, you’ll want to update that each year.
+For instance, if you’re a freelancer listing three years of experience, you’ll want to update that each year.

 Strategy 3.
 Make Sure Your Website Works

-Have you ever gone to a website to make a booking or contact someone, only to find the form is broken?
-Or maybe you’ve sent a message but never heard anything back?
+Have you ever visited a website to make a booking or contacted someone to find the form broken?
+Or maybe you’ve sent a message but never heard back.

-Sometimes, updates to your website’s software or changes by your web host may mean that something on your website breaks.
+Sometimes, updates to your website’s software or changes by your web host may cause something to break.

-Every month or two, run through key features on your website — like your checkout process or your contact form — to make sure it’s all working as intended.
+Every month or two, run through key features on your website — like your checkout process or contact form — to ensure it’s all working as intended.

 Strategy 4.
 Help People Find Your Website